-It’s okay to deviate from traditional Christmas colors.
-For this Christmas tablescape, I wanted something very bright and cheery.
-So using only Reds and dark greens wasn’t going to cut it.
+It’s okay to deviate from traditional Christmas color scheme options.
+For this Christmas tablescape, I wanted something very bright and full of Christmas cheer.
+So red and dark green balloons weren’t going to cut it.

-So I went to the party store and picked up one or two of each balloon colors that they had, blew them up and tried to come up with a color combination I was happy with.
+I went to the party store for my balloon supplies and picked up vibrant balloons.
+Then, I blew them up and tried to come up with a color combination I was happy with.